-- o Review any search and deletion logs - 8.10 Classroom Staff.
-The teaching and support Staff are responsible for ensuring that: - They have an up-to-date awareness of Online Safety matters and of the current Meath School Online Safety policy and practices - They have read, understood and signed the school's Acceptable Use Policy for Staff - They report any suspected misuse or problem to the Online Safety Manager and recorded it on CPOMS under the category Online Safety - Digital communications with students (email / social media software /voice) should be on a professional level and only carried out using official school systems - Online Safety issues are embedded in the curriculum and other school activities - 8.11 IT Technician (Bluecube).
-The IT Technician is responsible for ensuring: - The school's IT infrastructure is secure and is not open to misuse or malicious attack, security will be reviewed by the Online Safety Committee termly and/or in the event of serious attack - That users may only access the school's networks through properly enforced password protection - Shortcomings in the infrastructure are reported to the Computing Coordinator or Principal so that appropriate action may be taken - All internet access has age-appropriate filtering provided by a recognised filtering system which has been checked to ensure that it is working, effective and reasonable - Internet sites deemed by the school to be inappropriate are blocked by the school's filtering system - That Meath School uses a recognised internet provider - That the Meath School network is protected with appropriate anti-virus software - 9.
-POLICY DEVELOMENT, MONITORING AND REVIEW
+- 8.11 Classroom Staff.
+The teaching and support Staff are responsible for ensuring that: - They have an up-to-date awareness of Online Safety matters and of the current Meath School Online Safety policy and practices - They have read, understood and signed the school's Acceptable Use Policy for Staff - They report any suspected misuse or problem to the Online Safety Lead or the DSL and recorded it on CPOMS under the category Online Safety - Digital communications with students (email / social media software /voice) should be on a professional level and only carried out using official school systems - Online Safety issues are embedded in the curriculum and other school activities - 8.12 IT Technician (Bluecube).
+The IT Technician is responsible for ensuring: - The school's IT infrastructure is secure and is not open to misuse or malicious attack, security will be reviewed by the Online Safety Committee termly and/or in the event of serious attack - That users may only access the school's networks through properly enforced password protection - Shortcomings in the infrastructure are reported to the Computing Coordinator or Principal so that appropriate action may be taken - All internet access has age-appropriate filtering provided by a recognised filtering system which has been checked to ensure that it is working, effective and reasonable - Internet sites deemed by the school to be inappropriate are blocked by the school's filtering system - That Meath School uses a recognised internet provider - That the Meath School network is protected with appropriate anti-virus software

+9. POLICY DEVELOMENT, MONITORING AND REVIEW

 9.1 Schedule for Development, Monitoring and Review.
-This policy will be monitored and reviewed as follows: